What's Herbalism? - Duke's Materia Tonica

 The Science of Herbs

-- Chamomile flowers contain azulene essential oils that calm the nerves, soothe irritation in the digestive track, maintain vascular tissue, and support digestion.
+- Chamomile flowers contain azulene essential oils that calm the nerves, soothe minor irritation in the digestive track, maintain vascular tissue, and support digestion.

 Herbs are Dietary Supplements